 - ½ to 1 teaspoon chopped fresh cilantro (optional)

-- Lots of tortilla chips, for serving
+- Lots of tortilla chips for serving

-1. Cut the avocados in half, remove the pits, and use a knife to cut the avocado flesh into chunks right in the skin, cutting one direction and then crosswise in a gridlike fashion.
+- Cut the avocados in half, remove the pits, and use a knife to cut the avocado flesh into chunks right in the skin, cutting one direction and then crosswise in a gridlike fashion.
 Use a spoon to scoop out all of the flesh into a medium-size bowl.

-2. Add the onion, tomato, 1⁄2 teaspoon of salt, and a few grinds of black pepper.
+- Add the onion, tomato, 1⁄2 teaspoon of salt, and a few grinds of black pepper.
 Use a fork or a potato masher to combine the ingredients and mush up the avocado, leaving it as chunky or as blended as you like.
 Stir in the lime juice, then adjust the seasonings.

-3. You can serve the guacamole as is with tortilla chips or see the Fork in the Road suggestions for adding other seasonings on this page.
+- You can serve the guacamole as is with tortilla chips or see the Fork in the Road suggestions for adding other seasonings on this page.

-Jalapeños are hot, and cilantro is a serious love-hate herb (for more on this, see Nobody’s Neutral on Cilantro on page 185).
-As with many of the recipes in this book, you can make the guacamole without those seasonings, then divide the mixture into two bowls.
+Fork in the RoadJalapeños are hot, and cilantro is a serious love-hate herb.
+There are various versions of the guacamole you can make.
+If you don’t know if you have cilantro haters or heat averse people in the crowd, make the guacamole without the jalapeños and cilantro, then divide the mixture into two bowls.
 Leave one batch plain and spike the other with the more strongly flavored ingredients.
 Make sure to label the bowls if you do this.